EC2 Rightsizing

 Thresholds & methodology

-Every gate and threshold used to determine whether an instance is safe to downsize.
-These thresholds are intentionally conservative.
+Every gate and threshold Infralyst checks before recommending rightsizing.
+These are intentionally conservative.
 We'd rather miss a savings opportunity than recommend a change that causes problems.

 Pre-flight